homer0/packages/packages/personal/eslint-plugin-homer0/README.md

 >     ClassExpression: true,
 >     FunctionDeclaration: true,
 >     MethodDefinition: true,
+>   },
->   }
+>   exemptEmptyConstructors: true,
 > }]
 > ```

 EVERYTHING should be documented!

-The `require` option is so the rule will be applied to all available contexts.
+The `require` option is so the rule will be applied to all available contexts, and `exemptEmptyConstructors` is so it will skip constructors with no pameters.

 #### [`jsdoc/require-param`](https://github.com/gajus/eslint-plugin-jsdoc#eslint-plugin-jsdoc-rules-require-param)